TroutTrout

 Access Gate required.
 The One Gateway architecture deploys a single appliance connected to your Edge Gateway.

-No. Your current router, firewall, and switching infrastructure remain unchanged.
-Access Gate operates alongside them, and a single additional route is created to form the secure loop, directing only selected traffic through Access Gate for identity-based control and inspection without altering existing policies.
+No. You can keep your current router, firewall, and switching infrastructure.
+As the low-impact option, a single additional route forms the secure loop, directing only selected traffic through Access Gate for identity-based control and inspection without altering existing policies.
+For fuller coverage, the Access Gate can instead be deployed in-line to carry your VLANs and trunks and act as the gateway.

 The secure loop is a single routed path created at the Edge Gateways to direct selected traffic through the Access Gate for authentication, verification, and logging before it reaches its destination.
 It acts as a controlled checkpoint rather than a network redesign.